Gary Magakis, Steel and Layered Bronze Cantilevered Console, USA, 2016

 Inspired by Constructivism and the cantilevered houses, Gary Magakis channels architectural elements in design while tapering each of his forms uniquely.
 Though each of the console’s sections appear sharp at first glance, they are actually gracefully curvilinear, as the entire piece lacks any straight lines or edges.
 Magakis’ cantilevered cabinets allow the taut 4-door console to float; this levity, which further contrasts to the steel and bronze, renders the piece at ideal aesthetic equilibrium.

-Magakis’ series of unique, sculptural consoles are featured in the Financial Times’ How to Spend It, April 2015.
+Magakis’ series of unique, sculptural consoles was featured in the Financial Times’ How to Spend It, April 2015.

 A bespoke version with custom dimensionality and finishes may be commissioned.